j0lvera/hyx.less/README.md

 .col-1-3 { .cols(1/3); }
 ```

 This means one column of three and the function will have the `width` of each element in `%` needed.
-Cols.less will automatically assign a `margin-right: 0;` to the last element.
+Hyx.less will automatically assign a `margin-right: 0;` to the last element.
 This way, you can avoid using an extra `.last` class.

 #### Different size